sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 _good luck!_

-The you can create a project using the following command (it needs at least [gradle 8.6][0325] to work properly):
+Then you can create a project using the following command (it needs at least [gradle 8.6][0325] to work properly):

 ```bash